Stripe Billing Integration

 Enriching your subscription profile

-Syncing and mapping Stripe fields into Brightback
+Syncing and mapping Stripe fields into Chargebee Retention

 Once successfully connected to Stripe, navigate to 'Field mappings' under Settings, to start mapping.
-For each Brightback field that you will map to, you must first specify the field data type (e.g. text, date, decimal, email, URL), then select the source field in Stripe, visible under the Stripe source in the menu dropdown.
+For each Chargebee Retention field that you will map to, you must first specify the field data type (e.g. text, date, decimal, email, URL), then select the source field in Stripe, visible under the Stripe source in the menu dropdown.

 Go ahead and map as many fields as you would like.
 Mapped fields can be used to personalize the cancel page, target the cancel experience/offers, and in reporting via the customer's page.